-The impact of technological transformation is abundantly felt in every aspect of our society.
-Just as work is no longer tied to the office, learning is no longer beholden to the classroom.
+We abundantly feel the impact of technological transformation in every aspect of our society today.
+Just as we no longer tie our work to the office, learning is no longer beholden to the classroom.

 Open-source materials and e-learning tools are driving the cost of learning to zero and creating a global classroom.
 Also, Virtual Reality (VR) and Augmented Reality (AR) is breaking the barriers of time and space.

 Experts say that a third of all students now take at least one online course.

-The interesting thing is, the value of information keeps going up while the shelf life of information keeps going down.
+The exciting thing is, the value of information keeps going up while the shelf life of information keeps going down.
 In other words, we’re in an era of information overload.
 For example, a simple search of education on Google yields about 10,090,000,000 results in 0.66 seconds.
-Hence, learning how to learn has become incredibly vital.Technology can surpass a teacher’s expertise in content delivery but cannot match the human-centered aspects of teaching.
+Hence, learning how to learn has become incredibly vital.Technology can surpass a teacher's expertise in content delivery but cannot match the human-centered aspects of teaching.
 Click To Tweet

 According to the Christensen Institute, “as artificial intelligence and other technologies transform various professions, the most valued and secure jobs will be those that require complex social skills—such as teaching.”

 A report from the McKinsey Global Institute further highlights a fork in the curve and probably the “new basic” skills for the future of work: communication, collaboration, critical thinking, and creative problem-solving.
-The more intelligent technologies continue to redefine our workplace, the more human cognitive skills are needed.
+The more intelligent technologies continue to redefine our workplace, the more we need social cognitive skills.